Aerial warfare: Airborne forces

 Airborne forces are military units, usually light infantry, set up to be moved by aircraft and "dropped" into battle, typically by parachute.
 Thus, they can be placed behind enemy lines, and have the capability to deploy almost anywhere with little warning.
 The formations are limited only by the number and size of their aircraft, so given enough capacity a huge force can appear "out of nowhere" in minutes, an action referred to as vertical envelopment.

 Conversely, airborne forces typically lack the supplies and equipment for prolonged combat operations, and are therefore more suited for airhead operations than for long-term occupation; furthermore, parachute operations are particularly sensitive to adverse weather conditions.
 Advances in helicopter technology since World War II have brought increased flexibility to the scope of airborne operations, and air assaults have largely replaced large-scale parachute operations, and (almost) completely replaced combat glider operations.

 Airstrike

 An airstrike or air strike is an offensive operation carried out by attack aircraft.
-Air strikes are commonly delivered from aircraft such as fighters, bombers, ground attack aircraft, and attack helicopters.
+Air strikes are mostly delivered from aircraft such as fighters, bombers, ground attack aircraft, and attack helicopters.
 The official definition includes all sorts of targets, including enemy air targets, but in popular use the term is usually narrowed to a tactical (small-scale) attack on a ground or naval objective.
 Weapons used in an airstrike can range from machine gun bullets and missiles to various types of bombs.
 It is also commonly referred to as an air raid.

 In close air support, air strikes are usually controlled by trained observers for coordination with friendly ground troops in a manner derived from artillery tactics.